hypereact/state/library/README.md

 The framework is generally licensed under GNU AGPL 3.0.
 The license GNU GPL 3.0 is applied to all projects and products that are publicly accredited as users.

-More information are available the LICENCE.md file.
+More information are available the [here](LICENCE.md).

+> Copyright 2020-2021 Marco Minetti or its contributors.
+All Rights Reserved.